By eating a low-carb, ketogenic diet, I completely eliminated my daily night terrors.

 Most notably, I visited a sleep specialist and it was determined that I should participate in a sleep study.
 The study was inconclusive and the doctor was anything but helpful.
 I recall leaving many appointments with him in tears because, on multiple occasions, he flat-out stated that these night terrors were just going to be a regular part of my adult life.
 I repeatedly explained to him that I never experienced sleep problems growing up, particularly never, ever having had a bad nightmare in my entire life.
 His response: “sometimes these things just happen.”

 It was also during this time that I began experiencing a myriad of gastrointestinal problems.
 I felt like my health was completely out of my control.
-I wasn’t sleeping and I couldn’t leave my house for an extended period of time for fear that I would get sick in public.

 Becoming an Active Participant in My Journey To Better Sleep